Curriculum vitae

 • 2001: Allied Artists of America Members Show – Butler Institute of American Art (The Complexity of Emotion, formerly Invertevac)

-• 2001: Allied Artists of America 88th Annual Exhibition – Salmagundi Club, NYC (Stairs, Salmagundi Award for Graphics)
+• 2001: Allied Artists of America 88th Annual Exhibition – National Arts Club, NYC (Stairs, Salmagundi Award for Graphics)

 • 2003–2005: Allied Artists of America Invitational Traveling Exhibition – (The Complexity of Emotion -formerly titled Invertevac)